 In May 2020, we entered into an amended and restated employment agreement with Dr. Vargeese, pursuant to which she serves as our Chief Technology Officer, Head of Platform Discovery Sciences.
 The employment agreement amends and restates the prior employment arrangement between us and Dr. Vargeese.
-As of January 1, 2022, Dr. Vargeese's annual base salary was \$459,540, and the Compensation Committee established her annual target bonus percentage at 45% of her annual base salary, with the actual amount to be paid determined based on the achievement of annual performance milestones defined by our Board in its sole discretion.
-Effective January 1, 2023, the Compensation Committee approved an increase of Dr. Vargeese's annual base salary to \$473,340.
-In March 2023, in recognition of her 2022 performance supporting the achievement of our corporate goals discussed below, the Compensation Committee authorized a cash bonus for Dr. Vargeese of \$237,800 that was equal to 115% of her 2022 target bonus.
-In addition, in March 2023, the Compensation Committee approved an award to Dr. Vargeese of an option to purchase 295,400 of our ordinary shares under our 2021 Plan as a 2023 LTIP award, with such shares vesting over a four-year period, with 25% vesting on the first anniversary of the date of grant and the remainder vesting quarterly thereafter.
+As of January 1, 2023, Dr. Vargeese's annual base salary was \$473,340, and the Compensation Committee established her annual target bonus percentage at 45% of her annual base salary, with the actual amount to be paid determined based on the achievement of annual performance milestones defined by our Board in its sole discretion.
+Effective January 1, 2023 performance supporting the achievement of our corporate goals, as discussed below, the Compensation Committee authorized a cash bonus for Dr. Vargeese of \$245,000 that was equal to 115% of her 2023 target bonus.
+In addition, in February 2024, the Compensation Committee approved an award to Dr. Vargeese of an option to purchase 361,700 of our ordinary shares under our 2021 Plan as a 2024 LTIP award, with such options vesting over a four-year period, with 25% vesting on the first anniversary of the date of grant and the remainder vesting quarterly thereafter.

-Pursuant to Dr. Vargeese's employment agreement, if we terminate her employment without cause or if she terminates her employment for good reason, Dr. Vargeese will be entitled to receive continued payment of her then-current annual base salary for 12 months following termination; continued payment of health insurance premiums at our then normal rate of contribution until the earlier of 12 months following termination or until she commences new employment; and the payment of a separation bonus equal to her then annual target bonus opportunity prorated through the termination date.
-In addition, if a change of control occurs and within one year following the change of control Dr. Vargeese is terminated without cause or if Dr. Vargeese terminates her employment for good reason, she will be entitled to receive a lump sum cash payment equal to 12 months of her then-current annual base salary; continued payment of health insurance premiums at our then normal rate of contribution until the earlier of 12 months following termination or until she commences new employment; and the payment of a separation bonus equal to her then annual target bonus opportunity.
+Pursuant to Dr. Vargeese's employment agreement, if we terminate her employment without cause or if she terminates her employment for good reason, Dr. Vargeese will be entitled to receive continued payment of her then-current annual base salary for 12 months following termination; continued payment of health insurance premiums at our then-normal rate of contribution until the earlier of 12 months following termination or until she commences new employment; and the payment of a separation bonus equal to her then annual target bonus opportunity prorated through the termination date.
+In addition, if a change of control occurs and within one year following the change of control Dr. Vargeese is terminated without cause or if Dr. Vargeese terminates her employment for good reason, she will be entitled to receive a lump sum cash payment equal to 12 months of her then-current annual base salary; continued payment of health insurance premiums at our then-normal rate of contribution until the earlier of 12 months following termination or until she commences new employment; and the payment of a separation bonus equal to her then annual target bonus opportunity.
 Pursuant to applicable equity agreements with Dr. Vargeese, all unvested shares underlying outstanding options and RSUs that were granted to her on or after January 1, 2018 will become fully vested upon her termination without cause or for good reason within 12 months following a change of control.
 Receipt of the severance and change of control benefits described above is subject to execution of a release of claims against us and compliance with certain restrictive covenants following the termination of her employment.